Revisiting Image Manipulation Localization under Realistic Manipulation Scenarios: Abstract

 \section{Abstract}

-Image manipulations often entail a complex manipulation process, comprising a series of editing operations to create a deceptive image, exhibiting \textbf{sequentiality} and \textbf{hierarchical} characteristics.
+With the large models easing the labor-intensive manipulation process, image manipulations in today’s real scenarios often entail a complex manipulation process, comprising a series of editing operations to create a deceptive image.
 However, existing IML methods remain manipulation-process-agnostic, directly producing localization masks in a one-shot prediction paradigm without modeling the underlying editing steps.
-This one-shot paradigm compresses the high-dimensional compositional space into a single binary mask, inducing severe \textbf{dimensional collapse}, thereby creating a fundamental mismatch with the intrinsic nature of the IML task.

-To address this, we are the first to reformulate image manipulation localization as a conditional sequence prediction task, proposing the \textbf{RITA} framework.
+This one-shot paradigm compresses the high-dimensional compositional space into a single binary mask, inducing severe \textbf{dimensional collapse}, which forces the model to discard essential structural cues and ultimately leads to overfitting and degraded generalization.
+To address this, we are the first to reformulate image manipulation localization as a conditional sequence prediction task, proposing the RITA framework.
 RITA predicts manipulated regions layer-by-layer in an ordered manner, using each step's prediction as the condition for the next, thereby explicitly modeling temporal dependencies and hierarchical structures among editing operations.

-To enable training and evaluation, we synthesize multi-step manipulation data and construct a new benchmark \textbf{HSIM}.
-We further propose the \textbf{HSS} metric to assess sequential order and hierarchical alignment.
-Extensive experiments show RITA achieves SOTA on traditional benchmarks and provides a solid foundation for the novel hierarchical localization task, validating its potential as a general and effective paradigm.
-The code and dataset will be publicly available.
+To enable training and evaluation, we synthesize multi-step manipulation data and construct a new benchmark HSIM.
+We further propose the HSS metric to assess sequential order and hierarchical alignment.
+Extensive experiments show that: 1) RITA achieves SOTA generalization and robustness on traditional benchmarks; 2) it remains computationally efficient despite explicitly modeling multi-step sequences; and 3) it establishes a viable foundation for hierarchical, process-aware manipulation localization.
+Code and dataset are available at \url{https://github.com/scu-zjz/RITA}.